University of Adelaide

 Open November 1, 2021

-Closed Programs: Some programs have restricted registration.
+Closed Programs: Some programs/courses have restricted registration.
 Please see online for details.

 Course Requirements: Courses at Adelaide are usually worth 3 units - exchange students are expected to take a minimum of 12 Adelaide units per semester (typically 4 courses), which are equivalent to 15 units at UCalgary (5 courses).